Hendrix-CS/csci235/modules/state_machines.md

 ```

 Examine this program.
-Then answer the following questions:
+Then answer the following questions with respect to the `input`
+part of the message it will publish:
 * Imagine the `distance_threshold` is 0.5 and the `heading_threshold` is `math.pi / 8`.
 The
 robot drives 0.4 meters.
 What message will the `OdometryNode` publish?
 * Now the robot has driven 0.6 meters.
 What message will the `OdometryNode` publish?